Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

 * Upgrade kubectl (Tested with 1.24.0)

 ### Components
-* ./infrastructure/ - The bicep code for the App Service
+* ./infrastructure/ - The bicep code for AKS and Azure Container Registry
 * ./Source/DebugAPI/ - The Visual Studio Project
 * ./Source/DeployFolder/ - The target folder for deployment
 * ./Source/DeployThis/ - The folder with default container for debugging

-## Connectivity
+## Connectivity and Modules
+#VERIFY THAT YOU NEED THE PORTS
-Remote Debugging requires connectivity over ports <b>4026, 4024, and 4022</b> to the App Service from the instance of Visual Studio connecting to it.
+Remote Debugging requires connectivity over ports <b>4026, 4024, and 4022</b> to the container from the instance of Visual Studio connecting to it.
 Visual Studio web publishing requires port <b>8172</b>.
-This is in addition to the standard ports for App Services (<b>80 and 443</b>).
+This is in addition to the standard ports for container (<b>80 and 443</b>).
 Building the apps service on a private network could prevent communication over these ports.
 If necessary Azure has pre-configured VM images with Visual Studio installed and can be used from within the network to remote debug your application.

-This example uses an open ASP.NET Core API App Service.
+This example uses an open ASP.NET Core API container.
 There are no network protections in this example.
-In this example the dockerfile exposes all the necessary debug ports
+In this example the dockerfile and deployment specification exposes all the necessary debug ports

 ## Setup
-The Automatic Set up will only deploy
-Click here to set up the custer automatically.

-Once Created skip to [here][1]
+An Azure Kubernetes Cluster Service (AKS) and a Azure Container Registry (ACR).
+To reduce cost the AKS instance can be stopped when not in use to reduce cost.

 ### Manual